exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Prerequisites
 -------------
-If you want to engage in development of this project you should have the following libraries and tools available.
+If you want to engage in development of this project, you should have the following libraries and tools available.

 Tools
 +++++